-Linux systems administration has always been my primary professional interest with security a close second.
+Linux infrastructure has long been my primary professional interest with security a close second.
 I started using Linux in the late `90s and have been a Linux systems administrator for almost that long.
-Currently I am the Vice President of Engineering Operations at Final, Inc., a security- and consumer-focused credit card company, where I'm responsible for the server infrastructure and overall security.
-In the past I've automated myself out of sysadmin jobs in a number of industries including enterprise security, mobile applications, telecom, and direct marketing.
+Currently I am the Senior Vice President of Security and Infrastructure at Zero, a fintech company that is building a consumer-focused debit-style card with credit card rewards.
+In the past I've automated myself out of sysadmin jobs in a number of industries including fintech, enterprise security, mobile applications, telecom, and direct marketing.

 Outside of my day job I do quite a bit of technical writing.
-I have written books for Addison Wesley, Prentice Hall, and O'Reilly including Linux Hardening in Hostile Networks (coming out soon), DevOps Troubleshooting, The Official Ubuntu Server Book and Knoppix Hacks, among others.
+I have written books for Addison Wesley, Prentice Hall, and O'Reilly including Linux Hardening in Hostile Networks, DevOps Troubleshooting, The Official Ubuntu Server Book and Knoppix Hacks, among others.
 I also write a monthly column for Linux Journal magazine where I focus on Linux security and overall useful Linux tips.
 You can see a complete list of my writing credits on my personal bibliography.

-I also do a lot of public speaking on Linux and security including a keynote at SCALE 11x and talks at the O'Reilly Security Conference in Amsterdam, OSCON, CactusCon, Linux World Expo, Penguicon, and a number of Linux Users' Groups.
+I also do a lot of public speaking on Linux and security including a keynote at SCALE 11x and talks at the O'Reilly Security Conference in Amsterdam, BSidesLV, OSCON, CactusCon, Linux World Expo, Penguicon, and many Linux Users' Groups.
 You can see a complete list of my presentations including slides on my talks page.

 I maintain a personal twitter account, @kylerankin where I split my time talking about professional interests and personal hobbies.
 I also lurk on a number of IRC networks including #linuxjournal on Freenode and #linux on the Ars Technica IRC server.